Robertfarb/whiteboarding-curriculum/application-materials/resume/resume.md

 ### General Guidelines

-Use the example resumes above as guides for formatting.
+Use the example resumes above as guides for formatting, or [customize one of our templates.][drive-templates]

 You __must__ submit your Resume for review as a Google Doc.
 You may use a different program to build a fancier layout if you like, but you must still submit a plain-text Google Doc to us through Jobberwocky